 Approximately one-third of the world’s adult population is overweight or obese, which places individuals at greater risk for cardiovascular disease, diabetes, and certain cancers.
 If current trends continue, nearly 60% of adults worldwide will be overweight or obese by 2030.
 Low- and middle-income countries are projected to bear the brunt of this increase.

-BACKING LOCAL AND NATIONAL POLICY PROGRESS IN MEXICO
+BACKING POLICY PROGRESS IN MEXICO

 More than 70% of adults in Mexico are overweight or obese, as are 34% of children between the ages of 5 and 11 years.
 Among adults, being overweight and obese is the second leading risk factor for death in Mexico.
 Furthermore, a recent study shows that among the world’s 15 most populous countries, Mexico has the highest rate of death due to consumption of sugar-sweetened beverages, which are a leading cause of obesity.
 Reducing consumption of these sugary drinks could save lives.

-Bloomberg Philanthropies’ Obesity Prevention Program is helping to address this public health crisis by partnering with top research and advocacy organizations to raise awareness of the problem and support for solutions.
+Bloomberg Philanthropies’ Obesity Prevention Program is helping to address this public health crisis by partnering with top research and advocacy organizations to raise awareness of the problem and support solutions.
 Obesity prevention policies that evidence suggests could have the most impact include:

 • Banning junk food and sugary beverage advertising to children